Design of low-energy transfers in cislunar space using sequences of lobe dynamics: Lobe dynamics

 This subsection describes effective lobe sequences in the planar Earth--Moon CR3BP.
 The $7$:$2$ and $3$:$1$ unstable resonant orbits are selected for trajectory design because the corresponding resonance regions are relatively large in Fig.~\ref{fig:poincare_map} and their lobe dynamics is considered to enhance phase space transport.
 The initial guesses for these resonant orbits can be obtained by a grid search on the Poincar{\'e} map, and the exact initial conditions are acquired through the differential correction method~\cite{howell1984three}.
 By propagating the stable and unstable manifolds of the obtained resonant orbits, heteroclinic tangles on the Poincar{\'e} map are revealed.
 Based on the heteroclinic tangles, one can find the initial guesses for pips.
 Pips are precisely identified by parameterizing the manifolds and calculating their crossing points.
 The lobes are determined by the adjacent pips and the manifolds connecting them.
 Thus, parameterizing the manifolds makes it easier to detect lobe boundaries.
 Once a lobe in a certain lobe sequence is found, the whole lobe sequence can be revealed by propagating the boundary of the lobe forward and backward in time.

-Figure~\ref{fig:lobe_sequence_1} demonstrates effective lobes when $r_L^\ast = 0.002$ in the selected lobe sequences.
-In Fig.~\ref{fig:lobe_sequence_1}, the name of a lobe sequence, \textit{LX.Y}, indicates the \textit{Y}-th lobe sequence of the \textit{X}-th periodic orbit.
-Here, the first orbit is the $7$:$2$ unstable resonant orbit, and the second orbit is the $3$:$1$ unstable resonant orbit.
-The number in Fig.~\ref{fig:lobe_sequence_1} shows the order of transfers in the lobe sequence.
+Figure~\ref{fig:radius_of_lobe_hist} illustrates the distribution of lobe radii in each lobe sequence.
+The name of a lobe sequence, \textit{LX.Y}, indicates the \textit{Y}-th lobe sequence corresponding to the \textit{X}-th periodic orbit.
+Specifically, the first and second orbits are the $7$:$2$ and $3$:$1$ unstable resonant orbits, respectively.
+Note that lobes with $r_L^\ast < 0.001$ are not thoroughly investigated because of numerical difficulties in detecting finer lobes.
+Figure~\ref{fig:lobe_sequence_1} shows the effective lobes when $r_L^\ast = 0.002$ for the selected lobe sequences.
+The numbers in this figure indicate the order of transfers in the lobe sequence.